max-su/lol-chime/docs/issues.md

     4. Found&NotInGame (getSummonerID 200 & checkSummonerInGame 404)
     5. Found&InGame (getSummonerID 200 & checkSummonerInGame 200)
     6. Finished (checkSummonerInGame now 404's)
+*       This FSM concept will be implemented with Event Emitters & CallBacks.
 *       Diagram as shown: ![FSM](/docs/FSM.png "FSM")

 Networking & Connecting With the Client
 -------
-*       Tie each username/region to a GET query, provide them with a status of the user and follow the FSM.
+*       Tie each username/region to a GET query, provide them with a status of the user and follow the FSM model.
-    0. Begin tracking summoners that are GET queried.
+    1. Begin tracking summoners who are queried initially
-    1. How do I make a new summonerEmitter object when a username/region is queried, when one is already made I shouldn't make a new one.
-    2. Have to figure out how to architect the above this Express someonehow
+    2. Tell the client if the query was acceptable, IGN200=>GAME200, client side sees a div with the tracker info.
+    3. Have the client side keep a variable that their query was found, and continually check the server every 30s.
+    4. If State5 = true and we go into State 6, audio chime should activate.
 *       State2, State3, and State4 should all tell the client side webpage that an error has occurred.
 *       The client side should deal with this by making a div or whatever appear with an error message.
-*       When State5 is found, have it continually run every 30seconds.
-*       Have the Client side have a variable like State5 = True the first time state5 is found, a div pops up with the current game info and a chime thing that will pop later.
-*       When the currentGame 404's and we go into State6 from State5, have the audio chime ring in the div from State5.